davebland/the-s3-log-analyser/README.md

 Log files are retrieved using the AWS API with login credentials supplied by the user.
 Users have the option to store their credentials in their local browser for future session & all of the processing of the data is also done locally.

-Remote IP addresses in the access logs are ignored to anonymise the date.
+Remote IP addresses in the access logs are ignored to anonymise the data.

 ## Demo